bernardo1963/kmer_validation/README.md

 ## Files

-The folder "assemblies" contain the PacBio assemblies of D. melanogaster, C. elegans, and A. thaliana using the three assembly methods (standard MHAP, k-mer validation with low frequency masking, and k-mer validation with low and high frequency masking).
+The directory "assemblies" contain the PacBio assemblies of D. melanogaster, C. elegans, and A. thaliana using the three assembly methods (standard MHAP, k-mer validation with low frequency masking, and k-mer validation with low and high frequency masking).

-The folder "code"  contains the modified MHAP and some additional files.
+The directory "code"  contains the modified MHAP and some additional files.
 The original MHAP code is described in Berlin et al 2015.
-Assembling large genomes with single-molecule sequencing and locality-sensitive hashing.
-Nature Biotechnology 33(6): 623-630

-The folder code/sequences contains the files that can be used for the quick test as follows:
+The directory code/sequences contains the files that can be used for the quick test as follows:

     java -Xmx3g -server -jar mhap-1.5v6.jar -s ../../sequences/fragment_A.fasta -q ../../sequences/fragment_B.fasta --valid-kmers ../../sequences/valid_kmers.kmer2